The Mandalorian: Documentary series

 A documentary series, Disney Gallery: The Mandalorian, features interviews with the cast and crew of The Mandalorian, behind-the-scenes footage, and roundtable conversations hosted by Favreau that explore the production of the series.
 The first season premiered on Disney+ on May 4, 2020, Star Wars Day.
 An hour-long special covering the second season was released on December 25, 2020, with a second special episode covering the season two finale released on August 25, 2021.
+A special covering the third season was released on June 28, 2023.